My chainsaw wouldn’t cut very well. It was driving me nuts!

 The guide bar mount (or ‘tail mount’) must fit the chainsaw body (head, or engine).
 The position of the guide bar fixings, oilway, and chain adjuster must line up with the those supplied on the chainsaw body.

-The images below show the chain sprocket cover removed, with the guide bar in position, and with it removed.
+The images below show the chain sprocket cover removed.

 When replacing the guide bar, always clean the area to ensure the chain lubrication system and chain adjuster are able to work efficiently.
 And to ensure a good oil seal is made between the guide bar and its mount.